Vijayaramaraju

-Vijayaramaraju is a 2000 Telugu action film directed by Veera Shankar.
-The film stars Srihari, Kota Srinivasa Rao and Urvasi in the lead roles.
+Vijayaramaraju is a 2000 Indian Telugu-language action film directed by Veera Shankar.
+The film stars Srihari, B. H. Tarun Kumar, and Urvashi in the lead roles.
 The film had musical score by Vandemataram Srinivas.
 The film won three Nandi Awards.

+Reception

+Griddaluru Gopalrao of Zamin Ryot praised the performances of the cast, the writing, and the direction of the patriotic scenes and concluded that the film will impress everyone.
+A critic from Andhra Online called this film "the male version of Vijaya Santhi's Bharata Ratna" and concluded that the film is similar to Azad.